Y-Research-SBU/OTSurv/README.md

 ### Evaluation

-You can download pre-trained checkpoints from [this link](https://huggingface.co/Y-Research-Group/OTSurv).
+You can download all trained checkpoints from [this link](https://huggingface.co/Y-Research-Group/OTSurv).

 ```bash
 # Test results will be saved under result/exp_otsurv_test